coxaqui/Replicator/README.txt

 Simple replicator in Ruby.
-Once it runs it will replicate itself indefinitely until there is not more hard drive space.
-There is no malicious intent and I did this for education purposes.
+Once it runs it will replicate itself indefinitely until there is no more hard drive space.
+There is no malicious intent and I did this for educational purposes only.